pantheon-systems/documentation/source/_docs/clone-site.md

  <p>URL Imports have a file size limit of 500MB.
 If your import fails, download the backup, decompress contents locally, and <a href="/docs/rsync-and-sftp">upload your files directly using rsync or SFTP</a>.</p>
  </div>
 </li></ol>
-10. Be sure to delete the Drupal archive dump file from your source site after cloning the site.
+10. Be sure to delete the Drupal archive dump file from your source site after cloning the site, using SFTP to access your site's file.

 #### Drush archive missing code or files